 During the ice storm in southern Ontario in 2013, thousands of people lost power.
-In order to stay warm, some resorted to turning on their barbecue grilles indoors.
+In order to stay warm, some resorted to turning on their barbecue grills indoors.
 Unfortunately, the subsequent buildup of carbon monoxide cost them their lives.
 This could have been prevented with the proper precautions.
-Never burn a fuel indoors without proper ventilation and even when running equipment outside, maintain a safe distance from windows, doors and air intakes.
+Never burn fuel indoors without proper ventilation and even when running equipment outside, maintain a safe distance from windows, doors, and air intakes.

 If your furnace’s burner isn't working properly, it can produce higher levels of carbon monoxide.
 A leaky exhaust or heat exchanger can introduce the gas into your home so maintenance is key for reducing the risk of carbon monoxide buildup in your home.

-Also ensure that your heating equipment receives enough air for full combustion to take place.
-Keep air intakes and exhaust clear and avoid using your furnace room for storage.
+Also, ensure that your heating equipment receives enough air for full combustion to take place.
+Keep air intake and exhaust clear and avoid using your furnace room for storage.

 If your alarm ever goes off, take it seriously.
 Get to safety immediately and call for help.

 If you're concerned about your family's risk to carbon monoxide exposure at home, give us a call and we can help keep you safe.